-The University of Michigan Geriatric Medicine Fellowship Program, led by Director Caroline Vitale, MD, AGSF and Associate Director Erika Manu, MD, is a one-year ACGME accredited interdisciplinary training program.
-It offers a wealth of opportunities for qualified physicians who wish to train as geriatricians.
-Since 1981, the program has trained over 130 physicians now practicing in a full range of successful careers, from traditional academic medicine to clinical geriatrics.
-Our program has 30+ full-time faculty in the Division, and additional resources including the Geriatric Research Education and Clinical Center (GRECC) at the affiliated Ann Arbor VA.
+The University of Michigan Geriatric Medicine Fellowship Program, led by Director Caroline Vitale, MD, AGSF is a one-year ACGME accredited interdisciplinary training program.
+Since 1981, the program has trained over 150 physicians now practicing in a full range of successful careers.

 Our fellowship program offers a strong clinical focus, with trainees providing treatment and consultation in a wide variety of settings.
 It is the ideal training experience for those physicians interested in Geriatrics, Primary Care, and/or future leadership positions.
 With a diverse patient population from a broad range of socioeconomic backgrounds and exposure to several models of geriatric care, our Geriatric Medicine fellowship program is one of the best in the nation.
 The program provides exposure to interprofessional team approaches to the care of older adults through patient care experiences within our Turner Geriatrics Clinic at East Ann Arbor, through our VA Ann Arbor Geriatrics Research, Education and Clinical Center (GRECC), and through a number of local collaborating community sites for geriatric inpatient care, post-acute care and hospice experiences.